sag-gov-integration-unit/webmethods-container-deployments/kubernetes/api_management/apistack-clustered/helm/README.md

 ### Add ElasticSearch stack

 NOTE: The command below rely on Elastic Cloud on Kubernetes (ECK) available and installed in the cluster.
-Elastic Cloud on Kubernetes (ECK) is a Kubernetes operator to orchestrate Elastic applications (Elasticsearch, Kibana, APM Server, Enterprise Search, Beats, Elastic Agent, and Elastic Maps Server) on Kubernetes.
-More info at https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-installing-eck.html
+See section "Add Elastic Operator to Kubernetes cluster (if not there alteady)" for details on that.

 Once ECK is installed, simply run the following 2 commands to install the elastic stack: